Anand-Yadav-78/Credit-Card-Fraud-Detection-Analysis/README.md

-Credit Card Fraud Detection/n
+Credit Card Fraud Detection

-Introduction:/n
+Introduction:
 This project aims to detect fraudulent credit card transactions using machine learning techniques.
 Fraudulent transactions pose a significant risk to financial institutions and consumers alike, leading to substantial financial losses.
-The goal of this project is to develop a predictive model that can accurately classify transactions as legitimate or fraudulent, thereby helping to mitigate fraud-related risks./n/n
+The goal of this project is to develop a predictive model that can accurately classify transactions as legitimate or fraudulent, thereby helping to mitigate fraud-related risks.

-Features:/n
+<b>Features</b>:
-Data Loading:/n
+Data Loading:
-Successfully loaded the credit card dataset for analysis./n/n
+Successfully loaded the credit card dataset for analysis.

-Data Exploration:/n
+Data Exploration:
-Displayed the first five rows of the dataset for initial insight./n Obtained a summary of the dataset, including data types and non-null counts./n Checked for missing values in the dataset./n
+Displayed the first five rows of the dataset for initial insight.
+Obtained a summary of the dataset, including data types and non-null counts.
+Checked for missing values in the dataset.
-Analyzed the distribution of legitimate and fraudulent transactions./n/n
+Analyzed the distribution of legitimate and fraudulent transactions.

-Data Separation:/n
+Data Separation:
-Separated the dataset into legitimate and fraudulent transactions for focused analysis./n Printed the shapes of both transaction classes for comparison./n/n
+Separated the dataset into legitimate and fraudulent transactions for focused analysis.
+Printed the shapes of both transaction classes for comparison.

-Statistical Analysis:/n
+Statistical Analysis:
-Generated statistical summaries for both legitimate and fraudulent transaction amounts./n/n
+Generated statistical summaries for both legitimate and fraudulent transaction amounts.

-Data Visualization:/n
+Data Visualization:
-Created histograms to visualize the distribution of transaction amounts for both classes./n Zoomed in on the histogram to focus on smaller transaction amounts (0 to 1000)./n/n
+Created histograms to visualize the distribution of transaction amounts for both classes.
+Zoomed in on the histogram to focus on smaller transaction amounts (0 to 1000).

-Data Resampling:/n
+Data Resampling:
-Applied RandomUnderSampler to balance the classes in the dataset./n Displayed the shape of the resampled dataset and the new class distribution./n/n
+Applied RandomUnderSampler to balance the classes in the dataset.
+Displayed the shape of the resampled dataset and the new class distribution.

-Model Training:/n
+Model Training:
-Split the dataset into training (80%) and testing (20%) sets./n Standardized the features using StandardScaler./n Implemented a Logistic Regression model for classification./n/n
+Split the dataset into training (80%) and testing (20%) sets.
+Standardized the features using StandardScaler.
+Implemented a Logistic Regression model for classification.

-Model Evaluation:/n
+Model Evaluation:
-Calculated accuracy on both training and test datasets./n Generated and displayed a confusion matrix and classification report for the test set./n/n
+Calculated accuracy on both training and test datasets.
+Generated and displayed a confusion matrix and classification report for the test set.